Meneer-de-Bruin/WCT-API/apis/api-harvest_result_states_GET.rst

-Retrieve Harvest result states (GET)
+Retrieve Harvest Result States (GET)
 ====================================

 Returns a list of all the states that a harvest result can have, including the description of each specific state.